toggledbits/sockproxyd/README.md

 The proxy is meant to run as a background task on the system, started before LuaUPnP (Vera) or openLuup; using an `/etc/init.d` script is the recommended method.
 The proxy can manage multiple connections efficiently, so one running instance of the proxy should be sufficient to serve any reasonable number of plugins.
 It is not necessary (and not advised) to go proxy-per-plugin.

+Unless changed with startup options, the proxy listens on all interfaces on port 2504 by default, and assumes that Luup requests can be issued to `http://127.0.0.1:3480`.

 ## Using the Proxy

 When first connecting to the proxy, it is in "setup mode".
 In this mode, a small set of commands can be sent (all commands must be terminated with newline):

-    CONN host:port [options]    Connects (TCP) to host:port, and enters "echo mode".
-This should always be the last setup command issued; it is not possible to issue other setup commands after connecting to the remote host.
+    CONN host:port [options]    Opens a (TCP) connection to the remote endpoint at host:port, and enters "echo mode".
+Once in echo mode, further commands cannot be sent &mdash; the proxy is not a bidirectional conduit to the remote.
     STAT                        Shows the status of all connections the proxy is managing.
     CAPA                        Shows the capabilities of this version of the proxy (also machine-readable) QUIT                        Disconnect the current connection from the proxy.